shogo82148/p5-aws-lambda/README.md

 You can pull from [https://gallery.ecr.aws/w2s0h5h2/p5-aws-lambda](https://gallery.ecr.aws/w2s0h5h2/p5-aws-lambda) or [https://hub.docker.com/r/shogo82148/p5-aws-lambda](https://hub.docker.com/r/shogo82148/p5-aws-lambda), build your custom images and deploy them to AWS Lambda.

-Here is an eample of Dockerfile.
+Here is an example of Dockerfile.

     FROM shogo82148/p5-aws-lambda:base-5.32.al2
     # or if you want to use ECR Public.